RommelTJ/mcp_tutorial/.github/CONTRIBUTING.md

-# Contributing to Project Dartboard
+# Contributing to MCP Tutorial

-♥ [Project Dartboard](https://github.com/RommelTJ/mcp_tutorial) and want to get involved?
+♥ [MCP Tutorial](https://github.com/RommelTJ/mcp_tutorial) and want to get involved?
 Thanks!
 We're actively looking for folks interested in helping out and there are plenty of ways you can help!